Abdelrahman822000/codealpha_tasks/Task2_BasicChatbot_Final_Version v.2.2.6/README.md

 # How to use:

 After opening you can type whatever you want to say to the chatbot at it will respond to you.
-You can quit the Chatbot by typing quit.
 Take care that this is a basic Chatbot not made with AI so it have some questions and responds and if you ask a question that it doesn't know it won't understand.
 If you want to check what you can ask the Chatbot check "Pairs.py".